exmanka/ksiVPN-telegram-bot/README.md

 ## Usage
 Now you can write to your bot and enjoy all its pre-installed features.
 You are free to play with functionality and database filling.
 Learn something new for yourself! 🎉
-### Please mention me in your releases if you use my project for own purposes.
+### You should mention me in your releases if you use my project for your own purposes.